 The Guild has always been very active in the community; holding a public raku on July 1st, organizing several major sales a year, hosting workshops for local and area potters.
 It has also been involved in promotions for the city and large projects such as the children’s tile project for the Dow Centennial Centre.
 This group of potters is still run totally by volunteers, and offers day and evening classes for adults at all levels of expertise from beginners to advanced.

-There are numerous children’s programs including home school, early out Wednesdays, birthday parties and summer pottery camps.
+There are numerous children’s programs including home school, early out Wednesdays and Birthday Parties.
 Hundreds of local school children create their own masterpieces at the guild every year as part of their art curriculum.

 The Fort Saskatchewan Pottery Guild has several wheels and kilns, a slab roller and extruder and glazes of all types and colours.
 The future looks bright for the Fort Saskatchewan Pottery Guild and we hope to continue to fill the needs for area potters of all ages, at all levels.